 LYNN CULLENS: People that play video games, especially multiplayer online games, will recognize pull of these virtual worlds.
 And Second Life is special in that regard.

-DANIEL PETERSCHMIDT: And after a while, Lynn realized that that pull had gotten too strong for her.
+D PETERSCHMIDT: And after a while, Lynn realized that that pull had gotten too strong for her.

 LYNN CULLENS: Over time, I began to feel the loss of experiencing my other senses in the world outside.

-DANIEL PETERSCHMIDT: Lynn loved Second Life.
+D PETERSCHMIDT: Lynn loved Second Life.
 She was able to completely financially support herself in-world.
 But she ended up spending about 14 hours a day there for a couple of years, including weekends and holidays.
 And it turns out Second Life can’t completely replace your first life.

 LYNN CULLENS: I missed things like the scent of flowers on the breeze, the buzz of insects, the taste of a fizzy drink and not just one that looked good on a screen, the subtlety of a unique sunset instead of the same old sunset on the Science Friday island.

-DANIEL PETERSCHMIDT: Lynn doesn’t look back on her time there as a waste.
+D PETERSCHMIDT: Lynn doesn’t look back on her time there as a waste.
 I mean, she was experiencing real life in Second Life.
 She had real jobs that paid her real money.
 She formed real memories and had real relationships.
 Here’s Celia again.